danyvarghese/PyGol/README.md

 **PyGol** is provided as a Python library which can be used in Python programs (e.g. Jupyter notebooks).
 It can also connect with **SWI-Prolog** via **Pyswip**.

+**PyGol** is free to use for non-commercial research and education.
+If you use PyGol for research, please cite the paper :
+Dany Varghese and  Alireza Tamaddoni-Nezhad, **Towards Automated Data Science using Meta Inverse Entailment**,  In: Proceeding of ILP 2022 (to appear).

+Anyone wishing to use PyGol for commercial purposes should contact either Dany Varghese(dany.varghese@surrey.ac.uk) or Alireza Tamaddoni-Nezhad(a.tamaddoni-nezhad@surrey.ac.uk).

 ## Contributions
 * An ILP approach **Meta Inverse Entailment(MIE)**
 * An algorithm to generate **Meta Clause Set(MCS) **